 Get your Gold or Classic VISA Credit Cards from any GBTI Branch.
 These cards are accepted worldwide, at all GBTI ATM Money Zone locations and at all GBTI Point-of-Sale terminals in Guyana or anywhere you see the VISA symbol.

 The Kaieteur Classic Debit Card gives you secure and convenient 24-hour banking at your fingertips.
 The card is free and can be used to access all our ATM Money Zones and 235 Point-of-Sale terminals at Prominent Shopping Centers, Supermarkets, Restaurants and Gas Stations.
+It is renewable every four years.
 Look for our GBTI Kaieteur Classic Sign!

 The following information has been extracted from various resources provided by Visa and MasterCard.
 This information may be shared with your cardholders as a means of enlightening them about fraud prevention and should only be viewed as a best practice guidance tool.
 The source of the information is sited below each segment.